Venue: Committee Room - Bootle Town Hall, Trinity Road, Bootle, L20 7AE. View directions

 No declarations of any disclosable pecuniary interests or personal interests were received.

-The Sub-Committee considered the report of the Head of Highways and Public Protection regarding an application by Mr Pawenthiran Rasaiya for the Variation of a Premises Licence in respect of the above premises.
+The Sub-Committee considered the report of the Assistant Director of Place (Highways and Public Protection) regarding an application by Mr Florea Circiumaru for the Grant of a Premises Licence in respect of the above premises.

-Objections under all four of the Licensing Objectives had been received from Merseyside Police and this necessitated a hearing for which the Sub-Committee had been convened.
+Two letters of objection to the application had been received from members of the public and this necessitated a hearing for which the Sub-Committee had been convened.
+None of the objectors were present at the meeting.

-The Sub-Committee heard representations from Mr Naga Rajesh, representative of the Applicant, in support of the application.
+The Sub-Committee heard representations from Mrs June Clark, Applicant Representative, in support of the application.

 The Sub-Committee retired under Regulation 14(2) of the Licensing Act (Hearings) Regulations 2005 (as amended) and thereby excluded the press and public whilst they reached their decision on the application.
 The Sub-Committee returned to give their decision in public.

-The Sub-Committee has noted that this application is for the variation of an already established Premises Licence and they are bound to have regard to the appropriate legislation, guidance and to Sefton Council’s own Statement of Licensing Policy.
+The Sub Committee note that this application is for the grant of a new Premises Licence, and they are bound to have regard to the appropriate legislation, Guidance and to Sefton Council’s own Statement of Licensing Policy.